Literacy & Reading

 audience.
 3. an interpretation of a text.
 4. a figure recorded on a measuring instrument.
 5. a stage of debate in parliament

 Literacy is a crucial skill for survival in the modern world.
 The ability to read and write applies wherever you are and in any walk of life.
 Reading is an essential component of being literate.
 The development of Literacy and Reading, forms a significant part of education throughout life and applies to many kinds of literacy, all of which are based in on the capacity to read and understand.

 This page looks at Literacy and Reading Development.
 It includes background information, statistics, innovations and more from Australia and overseas.
-Reading Development looks at different formats including the Phonics debate and Reading Recovery.
+Reading Development looks at different formats including the Phonics debate, Direct Instruction and Reading Recovery.

-The Second Page looks at Research and other Reading information including associations, journals, Reading resources, software, more.
+The Second Page looks at Research and other Reading information including associations, Reading resources, software, more.

 Reading Recommendations are now found on the Children’s Literature page.